Kendall Windham: Championship Wrestling from Florida (1984–1987)

 In May 1986, the Florida title was vacated, but Kendall participated in a tournament to crown the next champion.
 He defeated the White Ninja and Jerry Grey to regain the title for a third time on May 18, 1986, but lost the title to the Ninja three days later at a TV taping.
-On June 9 he won the belt for a fourth time by defeating the White Ninja in a cage match in Orlando, FL.
+On June 9 he won the belt for a fourth time by defeating the White Ninja in a cage match in Orlando.
 Kendall defended the championship successfully against the Ninja and Kendo Nagasaki before losing the title to Ron Bass on July 15, 1986.

 Kendall feuded with Ron Bass for the remainder of the summer of 1986 but was unable to regain the championship.
-On September 1, 1986, he faced Chris Champion for the NWA Florida Bahamian Title at the NWA Battle Of The Belts III event in Daytona Beach, FL, winning via disqualification.
+On September 1, 1986, he faced Chris Champion for the NWA Florida Bahamian Championship at the Battle of the Belts III event in Daytona Beach, Florida, winning via disqualification.
 He then resumed his feud with Kendo Nagasaki, defeating him in numerous house show matches in the fall of 1986.
 On December 12, 1986, he received his first ever shot at the NWA World Championship, wrestling Ric Flair in a loss at a house show in Tampa.
 Kendall closed out the year teaming with Vic Steamboat in a tournament to crown the vacant NWA Florida Tag-Team Championship, losing in the finals to The New Breed on December 25, 1986.

-Windham and Steamboat were unsuccessful in rematches with the New Breed in January 1987, but did defeat The Sheepherders and The Shock Troops (Ed Gantner & Kareem Muhammad) that month.
-He continued to wrestle for the CWF throughout the spring, and Kendall's final match came against The Tahitian Prince in Jacksonville, FL on May 25, 1987.
+Windham and Steamboat were unsuccessful in rematches with the New Breed in January 1987, but they did defeat The Sheepherders and The Shock Troops (Ed Gantner & Kareem Muhammad) that month.
+He continued to wrestle for the CWF throughout the spring, and Kendall's final match came against The Tahitian Prince in Jacksonville, Florida, on May 25, 1987.